isabel-amaral/feup-ldts-Frogger/docs/README.md

 #### Problem in Context:
 Most of our MovableElement objects (the cars, tree trunks and turtles) will be in constant motion, either to the left or to the right.
 This movement will be independent of the object's class.
-Whether the object is a Car, a TreeTrunk or a Turtle, it will always move either to the left or to the right, according to the lane traffic/river lane where it's located, and in a certain speed.
+Whether the object is a Car, a TreeTrunk or a Turtle, it will always move either to the left or to the right, according to the traffic/river lane where it's located, and in a certain speed.

 #### The Pattern: